 ABSTRACT: Concepts, tools, methods, simulations, modeling, and management of large-scale systems are part of the everyday work of a systems engineer.
 Yet for maximum validity and efficacy, all of these must first follow from a deep knowledge of how systems work.
 It is arguably better that this deep knowledge derives from tested knowledge as in the products of science.
-So chemical Engineers take core courses in Chemistry; Mechanical Engineers take core courses in Physics, etc. Do Systems Engineers take core courses or postgraduate tutorials in Systems Science?
+So chemical Engineers take core courses in Chemistry; Mechanical Engineers take core courses or postgraduate tutorials in Systems Science?
 Should they?
 What is the status of a true "science" of systems?
 What systems course would they take?
 How would it help if they did?
 This talk will try to answer these questions.